christianascone/angular-webapp-tesi/README.md

   }
 }
 ```

-In production (DEBUG absent or equals to false), a user can play only one series.
+This project uses [Meteor Mail package](https://docs.meteor.com/api/email.html) to send some data but it is not necessary.
+If you want to configure it, the MAIL_URL environment variable can be set in setting file with the email address of recipient who will receive messages and email address of sender.

+**Pay attention**: special characters (for example @ and /) in MAIL_URL, must be escaped with hex code to be valid.

+Other settings provide default values, but they can be customized:

+ - DEBUG means if the environment is production or development (**false is default value**).

-MAX_GAME is the number of task for each series (5 is default value).
+ - MAX_GAME is the number of task for each series (**5 is default value**).

-CARDS_NUMBER is the (even) number of cards for memory game (16 is default value).
+ - CARDS_NUMBER is the (even) number of cards for memory game (**16 is default value**).

-ENVIRONMENT.FULL is the boolean value for fully gamified environment, or minimal (true is default).
+ - ENVIRONMENT.FULL is the boolean value for fully gamified environment, or minimal (**true is default value**).

 Run
 ```
 meteor --settings settings.json
 ```

-Pay attention: special characters (for example @ and /), must be escaped with hex code to be valid.

 ### Setup